mj-crabtree/unix-admin/logbooks/lab02.md

 | :---------: | :---: | :---: |
 | read, write | read  | read  |

 30. *How did the permission, user- and group-ownership change?
 Describe in your own words what user, group and world are allowed to do with the file.
-What is achieved by the commands chgrp and chown?*
+What is achieved by the commands `chgrp` and `chown`?*

 ```bash
 [root@UWS ~]# ls -l test_a.dat